Combat Patrol Event Rules

 • No free units or equipment of any kind (free British Artillery Observer, free Soviet Inexperienced squad, free Schützen squad LMG, etc.)

-• The M3 Stuart tank is allowed, but cannot be given the additional hull-mounted LMGs
+• The M3 Stuart Tank is allowed, but cannot be given the additional hull-mounted LMGs (Dakka Stuart).

-• The M5/M5A1 Stuart is not allowed as it has Armor 9 in the front.
+• The M5/M5A1 Stuart Tank is not allowed due to the Reinforced Armor rule.

 • Players using a Commonwealth force from Duel in the Sun, Campaign: Western Desert or Campaign: New Guinea, view the Commonwealth National Rule breakdown.